“What to do after being a seasonal park ranger?”

 There should no longer be a number of hours an NPS employee must work to have basic rights and benefits.

-I remember at one of my parks attending an all-park meeting, featuring a ceremony for rangers who had worked there or for the NPS for a certain number of years.
+I remember at one of my parks attending an all-park meeting, featuring a ceremony for rangers who had worked for that park or for the NPS for a certain number of years.
 Plaques and certificates were awarded.
 “Fifteen years of service–congratulations!”
 We would all applaud.

 My fellow seasonals knew that one of our colleagues–a venerated and much beloved interpretive ranger–was celebrating her twentieth season at the park that summer.
 Twenty summers, twenty years of her life, dedicated to the park she loved.